 Tim Lohrentz addressed specific feedback from the last EAC meeting.
-In response to inquiries about regional rail service frequencies, especially in the East Bay with Union Pacific Railroad's track ownership, Tim described that a new regional rail concept would be capable of achieving 2.5-minute frequencies in the crossing.
-He highlighted potential frequency improvements in the East Bay, indicating the potential initially for six-to-ten minute frequencies to Richmond and to Coliseum with enhanced track and signaling, with the potential for faster frequencies later on with additional improvements.
-Providing service and improvements on the Union Pacific right-of-way would require close collaboration with Union Pacific.
+In response to inquiries about regional rail service frequencies, especially in the East Bay with Union Pacific Railroad's track ownership, Tim outlined plans for a new regional rail concept capable of achieving 2.5-minute frequencies, contingent upon new agreements with Union Pacific.
+He highlighted potential improvements, indicating six-minute frequencies to Richmond and tenminute frequencies to Coliseum with enhanced track and signaling.